dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 CLDF-standard, for example for `LanguageTable`.
 Types of tables that have special meaning and rules in CLDF are known as `components`. **You can’t always bank on LanguageTable being in languages.csv**.
-SQl, `pycldf` and `rcldf` can handle this for you, i.e. look up in the json what component is where and set all that up.
+SQl, `pycldf` and `rcldf` can handle this for you, i.e. look up in the JSON-filewhat component is where and set all that up.

 Each type of table contains columns which conform to [CLDF-rules